 Referring patients to residential rehabilitation

 Many people who are addicted to alcohol or drugs will require treatment in a residential setting where there is access to 24-hour medical care, supervised detox and a daily routine of individual counselling and group therapy sessions.
-Find out more about making a referral.

 This is likely to include addicted people who: